Magellan Magellan

 Shopping

 There are many shops and supermarkets within the pedestrian streets of Kolding.
-The city also has a large shopping center with more than 120 stores.
+The city also has a large shopping center with cafes, a cinema, and more than 120 stores.

 Climate